TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   [Stable, Official] Armour SDK from the Armour project by Ari Archer \<<ari@ari.lt>\> licensed under GPL-3.0-or-later: <https://ari.lt/gh/armour> (supports: pDBv0, pDBv1, SNAPI)
     -   [Stable, Official] "Pwdmgr" Client from the Pwdtools project using the Armour SDK by Ari Archer \<<ari@ari.lt>\> licensed under GPL-3.0-or-later: <https://ari.lt/gh/pwdtools> (Client ID: `Pwdmgr`)

-If you're planning on implementing a client, you must get familiar with the whole specifications of Keyfile, pDB, and optionally SNAPI (if you're implementing the SNAPI).
+If you are planning on implementing a client, you must get familiar with the whole specifications of Keyfile, pDB, and optionally SNAPI (if you are implementing the SNAPI).
 It is a complex task requiring a lot of different implementations of different algorithms, a lot of management, and a lot of parsing.

 ## File identifiers